DevToolsGroup/simple-spel-shell/docs/tutorial/11-custom-type-converters.md

 and reaches for the registered `TypeConverter` to bridge the gap — the same conversion step that already makes `cd('tasks')` work for a `Path` parameter, just with a converter you wrote instead of one the framework shipped.

-We'll put this due date to work in [page 13](13-operator-overloading.md), shifting it by a number of days using a fuzzy task-name match.

 ---
 Previous: [10.
 Error Handling: ShellException vs ShellExitException](10-error-handling.md) · Next: [12.
 REPL Hooks: Prompts, Comments, and Interceptors](12-repl-hooks.md)